-The next Parish Council meeting will take place on Wednesday 19 May.
-The Annual Parish Council Meeting, where officers are elected, will take place at 7pm, followed by a full Council Meeting at 7.30pm.
-The agenda will be published here after 13 May.
+The next Parish Council meeting will take place on Wednesday 12 January 2022 at 7.30pm.
+The agenda will be published here after 7 January.

 Whixall is a small rural parish situated in North Shropshire.
 In terms of land area it is the largest inland parish in England however it only has a population of 820 with 322 households.

 It lies on the border with Wales and the nearest towns are the market towns of Whitchurch to the north and Wem to the south.